-Every weekend night, Hanoi closes most of its streets to vehicles allowing citizens and tourists to walk freely in the city center and roam around.
-It is during this time when vendors take the streets to sell different goods.
-You can buy handcrafted souvenirs, T-shirts, and many kinds of accessories for a very affordable price!
+Hanoi closes most of its streets every weekend night to vehicles, allowing citizens and tourists to walk freely in the city center and roam around.
+It is during this time that vendors take the streets to sell different goods.
+You can buy handcrafted souvenirs, T-shirts, and many kinds of accessories at an affordable price!

-These are the few things that you might want to buy in the night market: wooden or bamboo figurines like dragonflies, 3D Pop-up cards that show Vietnam’s famous attractions, and ivory combs.
+These are the few things you might want to buy in the night market: wooden or bamboo figurines like dragonflies, 3D Pop-up cards showing Vietnam’s famous attractions, and ivory combs.
 You will also find fantastic phone cases here!
 Look at what I’ve found:

-The night market starts from 7 in the evening.
+The night market starts at 7 in the evening.
 It stretches along Hang Dao Street from Dong Kinh Nghia Thuc Square to Dong Xuan Market.

 Your Hanoi walking tour will not be complete if you do not eat Vietnamese cuisine.
 After your tiring city exploration on foot, you deserve mouth-watering dishes served in Old Quarter street restaurants.
 Experience dining the Vietnamese way too by eating on small chairs and tables on the walkways.

 If you’re a food lover, you will surely love checking out the food in Old Quarter.
 It will be your perfect thing to do in Hanoi.